NORD gratefully acknowledges the VHL Alliance and their Clinical Advisory Council for assistance in the preparation of this report.

 Pheochromocytomas

-Surgical removal is performed after adequate blocking with medication, and laparoscopic partial adrenalectomy is preferred.
-Vital signs are carefully monitored for at least a week following surgery while the body readjusts to its “new normal.”
-Special caution is warranted during surgical procedures of any type and during pregnancy and delivery.
+Surgical removal is performed after adequate blocking with medication and laparoscopic partial adrenalectomy is preferred.
 Even pheochromocytomas that do not appear to be active or causing symptoms should be considered for removal, ideally prior to pregnancy or non-emergency surgery.

 Endolymphatic Sac Tumors (ELSTs)

 Patients who have a tumor or hemorrhage visible on MRI but who can still hear require surgery to prevent a worsening of their condition.
-Deaf patients with evidence on imaging of a tumor should undergo surgery if other neurological symptoms are present in order to prevent worsening of balance problems.
+Deaf patients with evidence on imaging of a tumor should undergo surgery if other neurological symptoms are present to prevent worsening of balance problems.
 Not all ELSTs are visible with imaging; some are only found during surgery.
+Cochlear implants might be considered in patients with tumors in both ears.

 Information on current clinical trials for treating VHL is posted online at vhl.org/trials and www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.